LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 async:\%5E2.0.1 npm:maxSatisfying async:2.4.0.
 ```

-Additionally, to support in description which modules are being used on a machine,
+Additionally, to properly describe which modules are being used on a machine,
 we created a [tool](https://github.com/LinkedSoftwareDependencies/node-dependency-parser){:.mandatory}
 that outputs the actual dependencies
 used by a specific package installation in RDF.